-As Palmer notes in footnote 821 to Paragraph 798, a report by Clark and Smith (1982), cited below, suggests that David Stock's grandmother was buried near Yandicoogina Creek.
+The extract from a report by Clark and Smith (1982) cited below suggests that David Stock's grandmother was buried near Yandicoogina Creek.
 The report also states that David Stock 'had inherited ownership of rights [to Yandicoogina Creek area] with his sister [Dollican, (dec.
 1993)]'.
 Research by Bill Day with David Stock in about 2004 records that David's grandfather was named 'Yandikutji' and it is through his grandfather that he inherited his name.
 This would be most likely, through Aboriginal tradition.
 However, David's Banyjima rights to the Yandicoogina area could come through both his grandparents, including his grandmother's burial place near Yandicoogina Creek

 David's father, Paddy Stock, alias 'Mardathada', also known as 'Woodstock Paddy', married a Nyiyaparli woman, Walaba, and their son, David Stock, grew up on Roy Hill station.
-David stock told me in 2005 that she was born on Poonda Station.
-He said, 'That's where my mother's mob, my uncles used to stay.
-Up from Marillana on the flat, the floodout near Coondina Pool between Roy Hill and Marillana (pers com)' David Stock therefore inherited rights as a Nyiyaparli man through his mother and her connection to Mount Newman, an important site on a Dreaming track described by Louis Warren in 1998 and 2000 (below).
+David Stock therefore inherited rights as a Nyiyaparli man through his mother and her connection to Mount Newman, an important site on a Dreaming track described by Louis Warren in 1998 and 2000 (below).
 None of the above information appears to contradict the observations by Clark and Smith cited below.